 What would a jury do?

-Stated another way, we believe the value of your case is what a jury made up of seven of your peers in the community would say it’s worth.
+The true value of your case is what a jury made up of seven of your peers in the community would say it’s worth.
 The jurors will also have to evaluate your claim in the weird world of trials.

 Remember, the jury likely won’t know who either you or the defendant are, and should have no personal connection to the case whatsoever.
 They will be forced to evaluate your case over a few days without your lived experience.
 Assuming they follow the law, they will consider the value of the case based upon the evidence before them.